-For, in a curious twist of fate, these avant-garde chefs are now rekindling interest in traditional Catalan cuisine, pouring energies once devoted to "airs," "spherificiations" and foams into updating the classics.
+For in a curious twist of fate, these avant-garde chefs are now rekindling interest in traditional Catalan cuisine, pouring energies once devoted to "airs," "spherificiations" and foams into updating the classics.

-This isn't a rejection of the avant-garde but a market-driven pot-stirring for clients who are hunkering down.
+This isn't a rejection of the avant-garde, but a market-driven pot-stirring for clients who are hunkering down.

-"Chefs are being forced to become more creative and imaginative to get better results out of the same ingredients," said Gaig.
+"Chefs are being forced to become more creative and imaginative to get better results out of the same ingredients," says Gaig.
 "We do this by paying much more attention to cost and product selection."

 At Barcelona tapas bar Inopia, Albert Adria (pastry chef at the three-star El Bulli and brother of that restaurant's superstar chef, Ferran) gets his tripe from Hospitalet de Llobregat, the brothers' childhood home.

 Carles Abellan, chef at Barcelona's one-star Comerc 24, is now becoming famous for a kettle-cooked dish combining eggs, potatoes and blood sausage at his "prêt-à-manger" restaurant, Tapac 24.

 After a while, it's hard to tell if the overall trend is pushing Catalan cuisine ahead, or back to its origins.